core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 2. If secure group communication is used end-to-end between the client and the servers, the client processes the response resulting at the end of step 1, as defined in {{I-D.ietf-core-oscore-groupcomm}}.

-3. The client identifies the origin server, whose addressing information is specified as value of the Response-Forwarding Option.
-If the 'srv_port' element of the 'tp_info' array in the Response-Forwarding Option is not present or specifies the CBOR simple value "null" (0xf6), then the client determines the port number where to send unicast requests to the server -- in case this is needed -- as defined in {{sec-response-forwarding-option}}.
-In the former case, the assumed default port number depends on the transport protocol specified by the 'tp_id' element of the 'tp_info' array (see {{default-port-number}}).
+3. The client retrieves the CRI from the value of the Reply-To Option, and identifies the origin server whose addressing information is specified by the CRI.

    In particular, the client is able to distinguish different responses as originated by different servers.
 Optionally, the client may contact one or more of those servers individually, i.e., directly (bypassing the proxy) or indirectly (via a proxied unicast request).

-   In order to individually reach an origin server again through the proxy, the client is not required to understand or support the transport protocol indicated in the Response-Forwarding Option, as used between the proxy and the origin server, in case it differs from "UDP" (1).
-That is, using the IPv4/IPv6 address value and optional port value from the Response-Forwarding Option, the client simply creates the correct URI for the individual request, by means of the Proxy-Uri or Uri-Scheme Option in the unicast request to the proxy.
-The client uses the transport protocol it knows, and has used before, to send the request to the proxy.
+   In order to individually reach the origin server again through the proxy, the client is not required to understand or support the transport protocol indicated by 'scheme' in the CRI and used between the proxy and the origin server, in case the protocol is not CoAP over UDP (CRI scheme number: -1).

+   That is, by using the information specified in the retrieved CRI, the client composes the correct URI for the individual request, and specifies it by means of the Proxy-Uri Option or Proxy-Scheme Option in the unicast request to the proxy.
+Alternatively, the client can rely on the analogous Proxy-Cri or Proxy-Scheme-Number Option defined in {{I-D.ietf-core-href}}.
+In either case, the client uses the transport protocol that it knows, and has used before, to send the request to the proxy.

 As discussed in {{Section 3.1.6 of I-D.ietf-core-groupcomm-bis}}, it is possible that the client receives multiple responses to the same group request, i.e., with the same Token, from the same origin server.
 The client normally processes at the CoAP layer each of those responses from the same origin server, and decides at the application layer how to exactly handle them depending on its available context information (see {{Section 3.1.6 of I-D.ietf-core-groupcomm-bis}}).